 A level results day: what to do when you receive your A level results

 Navigating clearing: what to do if you don’t receive your grades

 Clearing 2018: UK universities with courses available

 So what should you be saying to institutions when you call them?
 What do they want to hear and what will ring alarm bells?
 Here’s my guide:

 1. Have your Ucas ID and your personal clearing number on hand as this will be the first thing you will be asked when you call.
 They will also want to know what you want to study and what grades you have, so be prepared and have these with you at all times, including the course code of the programme you are interested in.

-2. They won’t want to speak to anyone else but you, so parents, teachers or friends can’t do this for you.
+2. They will not want to speak to anyone else but you, so parents, teachers or friends cannot do this for you.
 It has to be you.

 3. Make a note of what the institution tells you, and ensure they have written down your email and phone number correctly by getting them to repeat it back to you phonetically.
 Make a note of who you spoke to as well, just in case.

-4. If you meet their requirements most institutions now email you confirmation that they are happy to make you a clearing offer and will give you a window of time when that offer is live.
-This doesn’t mean you are obligated to take this offer, so if you have a few different places that you are interested in, make sure that you call all the universities before making your next move.
+4. If you meet their requirements, most institutions will then email you confirmation that they are happy to make you a clearing offer and will give you a window of time when that offer is live.
+This doesn’t mean you are obligated to take this offer, so if you have a few different places that you are interested in, make sure that you call all of the universities before making your next move.

 5. If you have borderline grades for the university you are speaking to, they may want you to be interviewed by an academic before deciding to make an offer.
 This could happen immediately over the phone or later that day.
 Be ready to speak honestly about why you got the grades you did, and about how you intend to ensure that your future studies do not go the same way.